 The Sustainable Landscape Plan is a comprehensive look at the university’s forward-thinking approach to landscape design, maintenance, and operations.
 Purdue documented 20 goals across five program categories, and achieved Level 3 “Conservation Champion” certification on Earth Day, April 23, 2012.
 We have remained in the Conservation Champion category since.

-The five program categories addressed in the Plan are:
+The five program categories addressed in the plan are:

 - Sustainable lawn maintenance and landscaping

 - Reduction of use of pesticides and herbicides